michaelsazbon/RunGPT/README.md

 ## Development status

-The development of RunGPT started 10 month ago right after the release of ChatGPT and thne a lot of similar projects had show up.
-The project is not maintained anymore from then but if someone want to contribute he is welcome :-)
+The development of RunGPT started around 02/23 sometimes after the release of ChatGPT and then a lot of similar projects showed up (Auto-GPT, GPT Engineer...).
+The project is not maintained anymore since 06/23 but if someone want to contribute he is welcome :-)

 ## Features